March 12, 2015

 “AstraZeneca is committed to bringing innovative treatments to improve the life of diabetic patients,” said Dr. Gutch.
 “The ELP technology developed by PhaseBio might offer to patients the opportunity to manage their diabetes by injecting once-weekly, long-acting basal insulin.”

 “The investment from AstraZeneca, together with our existing investors, provides PhaseBio with a great deal of operational flexibility and resources to advance PE0139 into a Phase 2a study, as well as to initiate Phase 2a trials of PB1046 for acute heart failure and for cardiomyopathy in Duchenne and Becker muscular dystrophy patients,” said Mr. Mow.
-“Given the broad potential for PB1046 to treat how to order tramadol from canada both heart failure and orphan diseases, we have the flexibility to either develop and launch the product on our own or in collaboration with a partner.”
+“Given the broad potential for PB1046 to treat both heart failure and orphan diseases, we have the flexibility to either develop and launch the product on our own or in collaboration with a partner.”

 PE0139 is the result of PhaseBio’s internal research efforts, which enabled native human insulin to be produced in E.coli as a correctly folded soluble protein when fused to an Elastin-Like Polypeptide (ELP).
 The product is formulated in an aqueous solution at a neutral pH and has been shown to be highly potent invivo, with a more prolonged effect on blood glucose than insulin glargine.
 PE0139 is differentiated from currently available basal insulins as the only agent to be based on the native insulin sequence, rather than a mutated sequence, and by its ability to remain stable in monomeric form in a simple aqueous formulation.
 PE0139 has an extremely flat pharmacokinetic profile that is essential for the once-weekly delivery of insulin.